Gunzalez/coterie-react-navtive/README.md

 5. npm install

-Run on simulator iOS (Mac only)

-react-native run-ios --simulator="iPhone 6"
+6. react-native run-ios --simulator="iPhone 6" (to run on simulator Mac iOS only)